 What is Benlysta?

 Benlysta is a prescription medicine used to treat patients with active systemic lupus erythematosus (SLE or lupus) who are receiving other lupus medicines.
-Intravenous dosing of Benlysta is approved for adults and children aged 5 years and older.
-Subcutaneous dosing of Benlysta is only approved for adult patients.
+Benlysta is also used to treat adult patients with active lupus nephritis (lupus-related kidney inflammation) who are receiving other lupus medicines.

 Benlysta contains belimumab which is in a group of medicines called monoclonal antibodies.
 Lupus is a disease of the immune system (the body system that fights infection).
 When given together with other medicines for lupus, Benlysta decreases lupus disease activity more than other lupus medicines alone.

-- It is not known if Benlysta is safe and effective in people with severe active lupus nephritis or severe active central nervous system lupus.
+- It is not known if Benlysta is safe and effective in people with severe active central nervous system lupus.